• Skip to primary navigation

 Why Everyone Loves This Recipe

 • It is incredibly easy to make.
-Very similar to our Vegan Cauliflower Bake With Tomato Sauce.
+Very similar to our Cauliflower Bake (Turkish Karnabahar Yemegi).
 The ingredients themselves are very easy and quick to prepare and once the casserole is in the oven to bake, you can simply sit back and wait.

 • It is a favorite vegetarian recipe amongst our readers because of its simplicity and versatility, you can easily substitute any of these ingredients and even easily add some others!